kubakarol/Notes-app/README.md

 - Configure the database: Set up a connection to MongoDB in the server.js file.

-- Start the server: Run node server.js to start the backend server.
+- Start the server: Run 'node server.js' to start the backend server.

 - Run the client: Open index.html in your web browser.